Vnon246/SmartSwitch/README.md

-SmartSwitch borns as a new way to create a smart-button based on a bunch of different sensors that can read and detect different objects and distances, also it has two different modes depending of which use is intended for.
+SmartSwitch borns as a new way to create a smart-button based on a bunch of different sensors that can read and detect different conditions and distances.All of this based on Arduino Platform!

-It also have a new web app based on Telegram API to control and setup the differents modes of SmartSwitch

 All the code of the proyect its available below for free and licensed under a GPL V3 license, that means that you can make part of it by